 Journey to COP26 is a Quaker initiative calling on people of other faiths and people of no faith to join a journey of awareness, understanding and action ahead of the COP26 UN climate talks.
 On Saturday 10 April and Sunday 11 April you are invited to celebrate the natural world by making a short journey to any place that is sacred to you.
 Take a picture of yourself in the spot and post it on social media, with a caption explaining why you feel called to protect the Earth and all its inhabitants.
 Find out more and sign up on our website.

 2. Join our online spiritual preparation meetings

-QPSW and Woodbrooke are working together to run monthly online sessions, supporting Quakers who are interested in taking action on climate change in the run up to - and during - COP26.
-These sessions are open to all Quakers and will provide a space for spiritual grounding, as well as sharing and learning about taking action for climate justice.
+Quakers in Britain and Woodbrooke are working together to run monthly online sessions, supporting people who are interested in taking action on climate change in the run up to – and during – COP26.
+These sessions are open to all and will provide a space for spiritual grounding, as well as sharing and learning about taking action for climate justice.
 Learn more and sign up on Woodbrooke's website.

 3. Craft a creative response

 The Loving Earth Project is an arts project that celebrates the things we love that are threatened by growing environmental breakdown.
 This creative multimedia exploration includes a community textile project which you can contribute to, or borrow to display, to inspire others.
 The project was started by a small group of Quakers and is open to everyone.
 Woodbrooke is offering Loving Earth Project workshops for meetings and other Quaker groups.

 4. Write to a Quaker in another nation

 Take part in Protecting God's Creation, a new project where Quakers around the world connect in correspondence about the climate.
 This initiative is being launched to build international Quaker connections in the build-up to COP26 and is organised by Friends World Committee for Consultation and Britain Yearly Meeting.
 Learn more and sign up.